ajatdarojat45/mongoloquent/README.md

 }
 ```

-> The SoftDelete static property will automatically add the isDeleted and deletedAt attributes to your model.
+> The static property softDelete will automatically add the isDeleted and deletedAt attributes to your model.

 <h3 id="withtrashed">withTrashed()</h3>